Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-ipv6-for-linux.md

 ms.workload: infrastructure-services
 ms.date: 03/22/2019
 ms.author: allensu
-ms.openlocfilehash: 1eea6d71b06bac47dcc4fdca9302ee937e0fd54d
+ms.openlocfilehash: 6ea215b6aa826231e940f88c3687bb65591303f2
-ms.sourcegitcommit: a107430549622028fcd7730db84f61b0064bf52f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 11/14/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74077039"
+ms.locfileid: "74225327"
 ---
-# <a name="configure-dhcpv6-for-linux-vms"></a>Configurar DHCPv6 para VMs do Linux
+# <a name="configure-dhcpv6-for-linux-vms"></a>Configure DHCPv6 for Linux VMs

-Algumas das imagens de máquinas virtuais Linux no Azure Marketplace tem Dynamic Host Configuration Protocol versão 6 (DHCPv6) configurados por predefinição.
-Para oferecer suporte a IPv6, o DHCPv6 tem de ser configurado da distribuição de SO Linux que está a utilizar.
-Várias distribuições de Linux configurar DHCPv6 de diversas formas, porque utilizam diferentes pacotes.
+Some of the Linux virtual-machine images in the Azure Marketplace do not have Dynamic Host Configuration Protocol version 6 (DHCPv6) configured by default.
+To support IPv6, DHCPv6 must be configured in the Linux OS distribution that you are using.
+The various Linux distributions configure DHCPv6 in a variety of ways because they use different packages.

 > [!NOTE]
-> Imagens recentes de SUSE Linux e o CoreOS no Azure Marketplace têm sido pré-configuradas com o DHCPv6.
-Não existem alterações adicionais são necessárias quando utiliza essas imagens.
+> Recent SUSE Linux and CoreOS images in the Azure Marketplace have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.

-Este documento descreve como ativar o DHCPv6 para que sua máquina virtual Linux obtém um endereço IPv6.
+This document describes how to enable DHCPv6 so that your Linux virtual machine obtains an IPv6 address.

 > [!WARNING]
-> Ao editar incorretamente os ficheiros de configuração de rede, pode perder o acesso à rede para a VM.
-Recomendamos que teste as alterações de configuração em sistemas de não produção.
-As instruções neste artigo foram testadas nas versões mais recentes das imagens do Linux no Azure Marketplace.
-Para obter instruções mais detalhadas, consulte a documentação para a sua própria versão do Linux.
+> By improperly editing network configuration files, you can lose network access to your VM.
+We recommended that you test your configuration changes on non-production systems.
+The instructions in this article have been tested on the latest versions of the Linux images in the Azure Marketplace.
+For more detailed instructions, consult the documentation for your own version of Linux.

 ## <a name="ubuntu"></a>Ubuntu

-1. Editar a */etc/dhcp/dhclient6.conf* de ficheiros e adicione a seguinte linha:
+1. Edit the */etc/dhcp/dhclient6.conf* file, and add the following line:

         timeout 10;

-2. Edite a configuração de rede para a interface de eth0 com a seguinte configuração:
+2. Edit the network configuration for the eth0 interface with the following configuration:

-   * No **Ubuntu 12.04 e 14.04**, edite a */etc/network/interfaces.d/eth0.cfg* ficheiro.
+   * On **Ubuntu 12.04 and 14.04**, edit the */etc/network/interfaces.d/eth0.cfg* file.
-   * No **Ubuntu 16.04**, edite a */etc/network/interfaces.d/50-cloud-init.cfg* ficheiro.
+   * On **Ubuntu 16.04**, edit the */etc/network/interfaces.d/50-cloud-init.cfg* file.

          iface eth0 inet6 auto
              up sleep 5
              up dhclient -1 -6 -cf /etc/dhcp/dhclient6.conf -lf /var/lib/dhcp/dhclient6.eth0.leases -v eth0 || true

-3. Renove o endereço IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```
-A partir do Ubuntu 17,10, o mecanismo de configuração de rede padrão é [netplan]( https://netplan.io).
-No momento da instalação/instanciação, o netplan lê a configuração de rede nos arquivos de configuração do YAML neste local:/{lib, etc, execute}/netplan/*.
-YAML.
+Beginning with Ubuntu 17.10, the default network configuration mechanism is [NETPLAN]( https://netplan.io).
+At install/instantiation time, NETPLAN reads network configuration from YAML configuration files at this location: /{lib,etc,run}/netplan/*.yaml.

-Inclua uma instrução *dhcp6: true* para cada interface Ethernet em sua configuração.
+Please include a *dhcp6:true* statement for each ethernet interface in your configuration.
 Por exemplo:

         network:
           version: 2